TomYeoman/1weekof/README.md

 ## Plan

-The goal of this series is to over the next 6 months explore (or re-explore) a range of topics from this list - time-boxing each subject to 7 days  ( evenings / weekends as I have a full-time job to keep up with also! ).
+The goal of this series is to over the next 6 months explore (or re-explore) a range of topics from this list - time-boxing each subject to 7 days ( evenings / weekends as I have a full-time job to keep up with also :) ).

 Just how much can we learn in 7 days?